Tampa–Hillsborough County Public Library System: Public art

-The library's interior contains a special public art piece titled The Knowledge Path, which was donated by the residents of Clair-Mel, Palm River, and Progress Village communities.
-The residents believed that "path" where the books are joined, connects the community.
+The library's interior contains a public art piece titled The Knowledge Path, which was donated by the residents of Clair-Mel, Palm River, and Progress Village communities.
+The residents believed that the "path" where the books are joined, connects the community.

 Charles J. Fendig Public Library

-The Charles J. Fendig Public Library, is a public library in the Tampa–Hillsborough County Public Library System located in South Tampa, Florida.
-The library is a 12,000 square foot, single story brick building.
+The Charles J. Fendig Public Library is a public library in the Tampa–Hillsborough County Public Library System located in South Tampa.
+It is a 12,000-square-foot, single-story brick building.